 Iliad case study

 The Iliad papyri are an obvious case study to begin with: the content of Homer's Iliad is well established, the corpus is numerous (around 1,500 extant fragments with Iliad texts on them) and spanned over the entire papyrological millennium, i.e. from the 3rd century BC to the 7th century AD.
 This corpus is therefore representative of the chronological evolution of Greek scripts, but also of their various utilizations, from school exercises to expensive calligraphic books.
-The first goal of this case study will be to find as many joins as possible among the 1,500 already known pieces and to provide an efficient online tool for future editions.
-The second result will be a chronological classification of these fragments, starting with those that can be confidently dated, with objective criteria on the evolution of the Greek script through the papyrological millennium.
+The main goal of this case study is to find as many joins as possible among the 1,500 already known pieces and to cluster them by stylistic similarities.

 DIBCO 2019 Papyri Dataset

 From the Iliad papyri was selected a dataset for the Competition on Document Image Binarization (DIBCO 2019) as part of ICDAR 2019, see DIBCO 2019 Papyri Dataset.

 DIBCO dataset is used in Gwenael Gendre's Master thesis, "Character Recognition in Ancient Greek Papyrus", defended at the University of Fribourg in June 2021, downloadable here.

 D-scribes took part in the International public reading of the Iliad on March 22nd, 2019, from 10-11 a.m.
 In the Rathaus (town hall), we read aloud our favourite passages of Iliad, among them the texts which are preserved on the two papyrus fragments belonging to the University’s collection.
 Watch the videos here.